-The NAC remains closed*, however we are offering a number of livestreamed and pre-recorded performances and events on our digital platforms, which you can watch online from the comfort of your home.
-Visit our NAC Calendar for more details about upcoming performances.
+The NAC offers a number of free and ticketed performances and events from other locations on our digital platforms, which you can watch online from the comfort of your home.
+Visit our NAC Calendar for details about upcoming performances.

-*The NAC garage is open to the public and is only accessible through exterior pedestrian doors (not from inside the building).
+The NAC garage remains open to the public and is only accessible through exterior pedestrian doors (not from inside the building).

 The Donors’ Circle office is closed to the public, however staff remain available to answer any questions and assist you with your donation.
 You may experience a delay in receiving your official donation receipt for income tax purposes but all 2020 receipts will be issued prior to February 28, 2021.
 For more information, please contact firstname.lastname@example.org or visit the NAC Foundation.